thrackle-io/forte-rules-engine/README.md

 ## Forte Rules Engine - UNDER DEVELOPMENT
 [![Project Version][version-image]][version-url]

 This is the next iteration of the Forte Rules Engine!
+If you're looking for the original version, go [here](https://github.com/thrackle-io/forte-rules-engine-v1).

 This enhanced architecture prioritizes ease of integration and increased rule configurability.
 Check out our quickstart guide [here](https://github.com/thrackle-io/rules-engine-v2-docs/blob/main/quickstart.mdx)!

+This project is under development and __not yet audited__.

 This repository contains an EVM-based protocol designed to meet the unique needs of tokenized assets and on-chain economies.
 The protocol enables the creation and management of economic and compliance controls for your on-chain economy at the token level, allowing for maximum flexibility while maintaining the transparency and trustlessness of Web3.